Newbury Racecourse: History

-National Hunt racing followed shortly after Flat racing and in 1906, nine days racing were planned for Newbury in 1906 – six on the Flat and three over Jumps.
-A members badge which also covered the two days in 1905 was priced at 7 guineas.
+National Hunt racing followed shortly after Flat racing and in 1906, nine days racing were planned for Newbury – six on the Flat and three over Jumps.
+The course has been home to both Flat and Jump racing ever since, and celebrated its centenary in 2005.

-During the First World War Newbury Racecourse was used as a prisoner-of-war camp for German prisoners.
+During the First World War, the racecourse was used as a prisoner-of-war camp for German prisoners.